Fully Dynamic Algorithm for Constrained Submodular Optimization: The algorithm

+In words, a set $\Supto{i, \ell}$, where ``pred'' refers to ``predecessors'', defines the subset of elements of $S$ chosen from the buckets that precede bucket $i$ of level $\ell$, including that bucket itself.
 At level $\ell$ and for index $i$, we define $A_{i,\ell}$ to be the set of items with marginal value with respect to the set $\Supto{i, \ell}$ in the range $[\tau_i, \tau_{i-1}]$.
-While $A_{i,\ell}$ has at least $2^{T-\ell}$ items, we use a procedure called \Peeling to select a random subset of $A_{i,\ell}$ to be included into the solution set $S_{i,\ell}$.
+While $A_{i,\ell}$ has at least $2^{T-\ell}$ items, we use a procedure called \Peeling\footnote{Algorithm \Peeling is an implementation of the ideas behind \AlgSimple described in \cref{sec:overview}.} to select a random subset of $A_{i,\ell}$ to be included into the solution set $S_{i,\ell}$.
 This can be done in multiple iterations; each time, a randomly chosen batch of items will be inserted into $S_{i,\ell}$.
 This batch insertion logic is named $\BucketConstruct$ and summarized as \cref{alg:bucket-construct}.
-The solution that our algorithm returns is $\Supto{\numtaus,T}$, i.e.~the union of all sets $S_{i,\ell}$, and we denote by $\SOL_t$ this set after the $t$-th operation.
+The solution that our algorithm returns is $\Supto{\numtaus,T}$, i.e., the union of all sets $S_{i,\ell}$, and we denote by $\SOL_t$ this set after the $t$-th operation.

 In order to implement our algorithm efficiently, we need to be able to select a high-quality random subset of $A_{i,\ell}$ quickly.
-Our data structure enables us to do this using the \Peeling procedure from~\cite{FMZSODA} (whose \if\fullversion1 full description and a precise statement and proofs of its guarantees are provided in \cref{app:peeling} \else full description is provided in the appendix \fi ).\footnote{We invoke \Peeling on the function $f'(e) = f(e \mid \Supto{i,\ell})$, which is monotone submodular.} This procedure takes as input a set $N$ and identifies a number $t$ and selects a set $S$ of size $t$ uniformly at random such that: i) the average contribution of each element in $S$ is almost $\tau$, ii) a large fraction of elements in $N$ have contribution less than $\tau$, conditioned on adding $S$ to the solution, iii) it uses only a logarithmic number of oracle queries.
+Our data structure enables us to do this using the procedure \Peeling, summarized as \cref{alg:new-sampling}, which is inspired by the work~\cite{FMZSODA}.\footnote{We invoke \Peeling on the function $f'(e) = f(e \mid \Supto{i,\ell})$, which is monotone submodular.} This procedure takes as input a set $N$ and selects a random set $S$ such that: i) the contribution of $S$ is at least $\tau |S|$, ii) conditioned on adding $S$ to the solution, a large fraction of remaining elements in $N$ have contribution less than $\tau$, iii) it uses only an expected logarithmic number of oracle queries per added element.

 To maintain the above batch insertion logic with every insertion, the algorithm may need to recompute many of the $A$-sets, which blows up the update time.
 To get around this problem, we introduce buffer sets $B_\ell$ for each level $0 \leq \ell \leq T$.
 Each buffer set $B_\ell$ has a capacity of at most $2^{T-\ell}-1$ items.
 When a new item $x$ arrives, instead of recomputing all $A$-sets, we insert $x$ into all buffer sets.
 If some buffer sets exceed their capacity, we pick the first one (with the smallest $\ell^*$) and reconstruct all sets in levels beginning from $\ell^*$.
 We call this reconstruction process $\LevelConstruct$.
 It is presented as \cref{alg:level-construct}.
 The insertion process in summarized as \cref{alg:insertion}.